The nine categories for 2018 cover a wide range of areas and activities that reflect SEAI's key focus areas.

 Aimed at architects, developers, builders or building owners who can stimulate our sustainable energy transition through inspiring building design.
 Entries should be true exemplars which demonstrate the marriage of innovative, beautiful design with superior energy efficiency performance.
 The building must be constructed and occupied, preferably with occupant experiences reflected in the application.

 Aimed at individuals, academia, start-ups and inventors who have researched the potential for future energy demand reduction, enhanced renewable energy use or energy management practices.
 Research may involve the development of new systems, services, products or approaches.
 Entrants will detail the problem researched, the research outcome and the potential impact.

 8. Energy Team/Manager of the Year

-Aimed at individuals, teams or organisations, across the public, private and voluntary sectors, who have demonstrated leadership and ambition in implementing energy management.
-Celebrating outstanding and continued success, entrants should have delivered significant energy achievements for their organisations over a prolonged period.
-Among the criteria are the degree influence and replication potential beyond their organisational boundaries.
+Aimed at individuals, teams or organisations, across the public, private and voluntary sectors, who have demonstrated leadership and ambition in implementing energy management and delivering significant benefits for their organisation over a prolonged period.
+Among the criteria are the degree of influence and replication potential beyond their organisational boundaries.